Fix: CPU Overheating

 Fix 3.1: Ensure Pump Is Plugged In

 The pump is the most vital part of every water cooling loop.
-Its role is to pump the water into the radiator, where it’s cooled and then pulled back into the pump to cool the processor.
+Its role is to pump the water into the radiator, where it’s cooled and then pulled back into the pump to cool the chip.

 Fix 3.2: Ensure the Pump Is Running At 100%